Marshall County Demographics

 A map of Marshall County's Population by Race

-Marshall County is the 14th most populous county of the 67 counties in Alabama.
+Marshall County is ranked the 14th most populous county in Alabama, out of 67 counties.
+Marshall County was ranked the 14th most populous county in the 2020 Census.

 Marshall County's White Population